How it all started

 In general, SLB is going to work according to the principle “helping people help themselves“.
 Based on personal experience of all founding members of the Hamburg-based association in Uganda, SLB wants to put prior focus on the ideas and the focus partners in the appropriate countries have.
 Thus, it is intended to rather support NGOs then governmental aid programs.

 In general, SLB is not only looking for one-time donations: the primary focus is to search for long term sponsoring for each specific child.
-The sponsors would receive information including the school reports, written letters and drawn pictures by each child three times a year.
+As a sponsor one is updated on the educational progress of the children as well as the overall development of CRO as a whole.
 In the beginning, any exceeding funds shall promote talented children to attend better schools.

 - School fees for 3 terms (1 year)